SafeMoon: Project Pheonix lawsuit

-As part of Project Pheo, a separate company Emanations Communications Group LC (ECG) was set up and led by Safemoon CEO John Karony's mother, Jennifer, to provide antenna technology to The Gambia.
+As part of Project Pheo, a separate company Emanations Communications Group LC (ECG) was set up and led by SafeMoon CEO John Karony's mother, Jennifer, to provide antenna technology to The Gambia.
 The company has since been seized by Lex Vest Ltd. As part of this venture, John invested $5 million into the project in June 2021.
-It was claimed that Karony funded this investment from Safemoon's liquidity pool which was supposedly locked up.
-As part of this capital investment John agreed 33.34% stake in the company & future profits, as well as his own personal bills, to come out of the company.
-ECG determined that John Karony created too many regulatory risks and that due to multiple lawsuits filed against him and his company (Safemoon), were uncomfortable accepting any more capital investments from him.
+It was claimed that Karony funded this investment from SafeMoon's liquidity pool which was supposedly locked up.
+As part of this capital investment John agreed 33.34% stake in the company and future profits, as well as his own personal bills, to come out of the company.
+ECG determined that John Karony created too many regulatory risks and that due to multiple lawsuits filed against him and his company (SafeMoon), they were uncomfortable accepting any more capital investments from him.
 As a result, John Karony filed a lawsuit against ECG for breach of contract and accused his mother of legal trickery to remove him from ECG.

 ECG developed technology relating to Project Pheo which was presented to John in December 2021.
-According to court documents, John had been disclosing information about developing technology for the benefit of SafeMoon to make claims on SafeMoon’s website and social media accounts about the technology.
+According to court documents, John had been disclosing information about developing technology for the benefit of SafeMoon to make claims on SafeMoon's website and social media accounts about the technology.
 He was counselled not to do so by ECG (particularly his mother) because of potential adverse effects on pending patents and other intellectual property.
 In March 2022, John and his counsel met with Project Pheo partners Sankung Jawara and Pa Alieu Jawara, and offered them an upfront payment of $350,000 to cut Jennifer Karony out of the transaction, which they refused.
 John then negotiated an offer to pay them of up to $4.5 million, to be paid out over time, with the understanding that Jennifer was again removed from consideration.
 Sankung and Pa Alieu once more refused, due to the proposed circumvention of the business partnership and John's assertion that there was a way to circumvent the legal and parliamentary procedures required for John's desired bank project.